kateFrontend/fullstack-meal-plan/README.md

 ## 🦉 Main information

-Fullstack MERN simple Meal Planner application which allows users create, editing and deleting a meal from the list.
+Fullstack MERN (MongoDB for database, Express and Node for backend, and React for frontend) simple Meal Planner application which allows users performing CRUD operations :

+- Create a Meal
+- Read meals
+- Update a meal
+- Delete a meal

 What is the MERN stack?